 The garden should contain plants with similar culture requirements, as well as one or more blooming African violets.
 All of the plants must have similar needs as to soil, temperature and watering.
 Select plants of different heights, contrasting but harmonious colors, and some with interesting textures.
 Choose 5 different kinds of plants.
 If you use too many varieties, your garden may appear crowded and confusing.

-Unlike a terrarium, a dish garden does not have a cover.
-None of the plant material may hang over or touch the table.
+Unlike a dish garden, a terrarium must have a cover.
+None of the plant material may reach above the opening.

 The AVSA scale of points for Container Gardens is: